Akashkmr938/Airline-ReactJS/README.md

 > Do `npm start` to run start the react application.

 > Please ensure that react app is running on `port 3000` because google login API is configuured to work on this domain.

+> Backen codebase can be found on https://github.com/Akashkmr938/Airline-reactJS-server